 Yes, the final trip to Middle Earth is turgid and predictable, but it’s impossible for me to hate on this movie and series too much.

 Blockbuster war films are great because they attempt to extract moral lessons when humanity is at its worst.
-While I commend the considerable effort, the film falls short in more ways than it succeeds.
+While I commend the considerable effort, Jackson’s tiresome sops to the revolutionary spirit detract from from the traditional mindset that made LOTR click.

 Gandalf: It’s out of the question!
 I won’t allow it!